BELT DRIVE

 Open Belt Drive

 Both drive and driven shafts run in the same direction in case of an open belt drive.
 For smooth power transmission, belt on one side is more tight than the other side.
-In a horizontal drive, tightened side is always kept in the lower side of two pulleys because the sag of the upper side slightly increases the angle of contact of the belt on the two pulleys.
+In a horizontal drive, keep the tight side as the lower side.
+The sag of the upper side slightly increases the angle of contact of the belt on the two pulleys.
 More angle of contact means more power transmission.

 Cross Belt Drive